Police forces of the states and union territories of India: State Police

-Important districts are headed by a senior Superintendent of Police (SSP), and other districts are headed by a superintendent of police (SP).
-If an SSP is heading the district, they are assisted by two (or more) SPs.
-If an SP is heading the district, they are generally assisted by one or two SPs.
-Each district is divided into sub-divisions or circles, under a Deputy Superintendent of Police (DSP).
-Each sub-division consists of several police stations commanded by an Inspector of Police, who is assisted by sub-inspectors (SIs) and Assistant Sub-Inspectors (ASIs).
-In rural areas, a sub-inspector is in charge of a police station; sub-inspectors (and higher) can file a charge sheet in court.
+At the district level, the force is commanded by a Superintendent of Police (SP).
+In major districts, the post is designated as Senior Superintendent of Police (SSP), who may be assisted by two or more additional SPs.
+Where an SP heads the district, they are typically assisted by one or two Additional Superintendent of Polices (Addl.SPs).
+Each district is further divided into sub-divisions or circles, each under the charge of a Deputy Superintendent of Police (DSP).
+Sub-divisions comprise several police stations, which are headed by an Inspector of Police and supported by Sub-Inspectors (SIs) and Assistant Sub-Inspectors (ASIs).